rosmod/rosmod/code/rosmod_v2/editor_v2/README.md

   * Hardware (has description of hardware platform(s) or **host(s)** on which instances of ROS package will run)
   * Deployment (has information about which instance of ROS package will run on which hardware)

-  This codebase controls the graphical editor for generating *.rosml, *.roshw and *.rosdp files for your ROSML model.
+  This codebase controls the graphical editor for generating *.rml, *.rhw and *.rdp files for your ROSML model.
 These files describe the three aspects of a ROSML model - **ROSML Packages**, **Hardware** and **Deployment** respectively.
 Thus, the editor allows for the creation, alteration, and deletion of elements within a ROSML model such as -

   1. The Project
   2. The workspace